| Written by Mark Buzinkay

 A position detection system uses sensors to track the positions of objects in an area.
 This information can then be used to help guide the movement of containers within the port.
 By knowing the precise location of each container, the port can operate more efficiently and avoid delays.

-Position detection systems can use various types of sensors, including radar, lasers, RFID, and ultrasonic sensors.
+Position detection systems can use various sensors, including radar, lasers, RFID, and ultrasonic sensors.
 These systems can be used to track both stationary and moving objects.
 Hundreds or even thousands of containers in a busy container port may be moving around at any given time.
 An effective and reliable position detection system can help keep track of all of them and ensure that they are moved safely and efficiently.

 Position detection systems use different concepts on how to keep track of all moving containers.
 A clever way to do this is to follow the movement of container handling equipment and combine their position and actions with the current container.
 The yard's container positions database remains accurate and reliable by sharing and storing this information with the Terminal Operating System (TOS).
 An accurate database is a prerequisite to executing work orders efficiently.